jlmoya/lowdisc/readme.txt

 Dependencies
 ------------

- * This module depends on the Stixbox (function cov).
+ * This module depends on the Stixbox module (function cov).
+ * This module depends on the assert module.

 TODO
 ----